 Zaid Gayle serves as the Executive Director of Peace4Kids and oversees an ambitious organizational growth plan, intended to support youth in foster care cultivate their strengths and transition successfully into adulthood.
 Having been involved in community leadership and program development for over 25 years, he co-founded Peace4Kids to promote peaceful conflict resolution among youth in South Los Angeles in honor of his mother’s foster care experience and her life as an educator.
-He currently sits on the county Commission for Children and Families.
+He currently sits on the county Commission for Children and Families for District 2 and serves as the co-chair for the Racial Justice Committee.

 Zaid’s unique strategy of blending youth advocacy with the media has yielded positive results.
 In 2010, Governor Arnold Schwarzenegger signed into law AB12 which is landmark legislation that increased the legal age of foster care from 18 to 21 in California.
 The passage of this landmark legislation was influenced by a campaign Zaid developed with his youth advocates called “All I did was turn 18”.
 This campaign received national attention in the press and was featured in a local documentary co-produced by Peace4Kids youth.